-How to Activate the Global Loop Mode

-To loop on the entire playlist, proceed as follows:
+То loop on the entire playlist, proceed as follows:

-- 1. Open a playlist. - 2.
-Click the LOOP button
+1. Open a playlist.

+2. Click the LOOP button \rightarrow

+OR

-Press the key on the keyboard.
+Press the B key on the keyboard.

-The LOOP button changes from to
+The LOOP button changes from \rightarrow to \bigcirc

-The playlist will loop when it reaches its end.
+Th e playlist will loop when it reaches its end.

+• NOTE

+To remove a full loop, click the LOOP button or press the key board again.